rsyslog/rsyslog/source/dev_queue.rst

 thread that enqueues messages must destruct the queue - and that is the primary queue's DA worker thread.

-There are some subleties due to thread synchronization and the fact that the DA consumer may not be running (in a **case-2 startup**).
+There are some subtleties due to thread synchronization and the fact that the DA consumer may not be running (in a **case-2 startup**).
 So it is not trivial to reliably change the queue back from DA run mode to regular run mode.
 The priority is a clean switch.
 We accept the fact that there may be situations where we cleanly shut down DA run mode, just to re-enable it with the very next message being enqueued.
 While